glpecile/expo-sdk-49-tabs-nativewind-v4-template/README.md

-# Not another expo boilerplate template starter kit
+# Not another expo template

-This is a brief description of what this project is about.
+This is a React Native boilerplate template starter kit for Expo projects.

 ## Commands